iarakshana/hw2/README.md

 You can join this assignment, [here](https://classroom.github.com/assignment-invitations/39f415bb7b155b439c113add0f03f21c).
 It is due October 12 at 1:30am.

 ### Excitement and Exercises!
 There is a 'skeleton' for each of these, in the assignment that you've checked out.
-The first five answers are also there, so that you can check your work.
-It's just up to you to calculate those answers.
+The answers are also there, so that you can check your work.
 Fill your code into the existing files, as indicated.

+When you are done, go to Canvas and take the [quiz]().
+You will have to make small modifications of your code on the fly.

 1. Find the 9th positive integer that is a multiple of 4, 13, 14, 26, and 50. ()
 2. Fibonacci numbers are defined by adding the previous two terms.
 Starting with 1 and 1, that gives 1, 1, 2, 3, 5, 8, etc.  Find the sum of all Fibonnacci numbers divisible by 17 and below 1 billion.  (`while` and `if`, and `%`)